 3D lessons for disaster prevention in high-altitude robotics ⚠️

 This case demonstrates that the reliability of autonomous robots depends not only on their hardware but also on the operating environment.
 3D modeling, from scene scanning to failure simulation, allows identifying risk factors invisible to the naked eye, such as chemical contamination.
-For the industry, the solution is not just to improve the suction cups, but to implement prior surface inspection protocols using integrated sensors.
-The virtual reconstruction of this catastrophe serves as a warning and as a guide for designing more robust safety systems in high-altitude maintenance.
+For the industry, the solution is not just to improve the suction cups but to implement prior surface inspection protocols using integrated sensors.
+The virtual reconstruction of this catastrophe serves as a warning and a guide for designing more robust safety systems in high-altitude maintenance.

 (PS: Simulating catastrophes is fun until the computer crashes and you are the catastrophe.)